ABOUT THE COMPOSER - JOOM PHAM

 Terra Sol is where all my languages unite—visual, poetic, sonic.
 The project explores humanity's relationship with earth and sky through contemporary classical music that fuses acoustic orchestration with experimental vocals and cross-cultural traditions.

-Foundation (2026), the first of a trilogy, is about building when you don't yet know what you're building for.
-It's about immigrant labor, about small hands under infinite sky proving sufficient for impossible work.
-It's about the OM I learned as a Buddhist child in Vietnam, now transformed into Western chamber music that crosses thresholds into cosmic contact.
+Foundation (2026), the first of a trilogy, is about building when you don't yet know what you're building for—immigrant labor, small hands under infinite sky proving sufficient for impossible work, the OM I learned as a Buddhist child in Vietnam transformed into Western chamber music that crosses thresholds into cosmic contact.

 This is music born from necessity, refined by journey, and offered as gift—to those still building foundations in unfamiliar lands.